How to Check the CPU Temperature in Linux [Every Distro 2023]

 lm-sensor-temperature-data

-Psensor has a graphical interface, which separates it from Lm Sensor.
+Psensor monitors the CPU temperature and reports back to you using a graphical interface.
 It is easier to use if you do not like fiddling around the Terminal.

 These are the steps to check the CPU temperature using Psensor: